This time, we will introduce you to "resolution," which is important for producing beautiful printed materials!

 " ① At the actual size you want to print"

-" ②Adjust to recommended resolution"
+" ②Adjust to the recommended resolution"

-Ideally, these two criteria would be met.
+Ideally, these two items should be met.

-this one that can help you!
+this one that can help!

 (Link to an external site)